skilesare/immortality/yudikowski-pirsig-and-alexander-walk-into-a-bar.md

 I think these guys have reached many of the same conclusions about being careful when developing future tech, but they approach the world in two very different ways.
 Yudkowsky is a futurist and is aching to bring it to fruition and Taleb is fine with the way things were 1000 years ago(plus a little bit of medicine).

-## Other Authors Who's Ideas color this work
+## Other Authors Who's Ideas Color This Work

 Francis Fukuyama